LibreCAD/docs/ref/widgets.rst

 .. actual image size 219px x 186px

 Layer list or individual layer operations can also be accessed by right-clicking on a layer.
-Right-clicking on a layer name opens a popup menu that provides equivalent operations to the item marked with an asterisk (*).
+Right-clicking in the list window opens a popup menu that provides equivalent operations to the item marked with an asterisk (*).

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst